Vegan salads are healthy, easy to make, and delicious.

 Salad Toppings

-Maybe the biggest complaint people have about salads is that they don’t fill you up.
-It’s frustrating to eat a huge salad and then find you’re hungry thirty minutes later.
+A common complain about salads is that they don’t fill you up.
+It’s frustrating to eat a huge salad and then discover yourself hungry thirty minutes later.
 That won’t happen if you garnish your salad with one or two protein-rich ingredients, such as:

-• slices of sautéed tamari-seasoned tempeh or tofu
+- slices of baked or sautéed tamari-seasoned tempeh or tofu

 And here are some more terrific vegan salad toppings, that, while not protein-rich, will add some exciting colors, textures, and flavors: